blablacar/ui-library/src/successModal/specifications/successModal.md

 ### Animation

 No animation specs yet but for now let’s make it appear with a fade in and disappear with a fade out.

+### Layout

+This modal is always being displayed in fullscren.
+Use `size` prop to change the layout depending on the screen size.